Better Places Travel bans the bottle

 Tip 3: Take a water filter or purifier with you

 A safe way to purify your water is to use a SteriPEN.
 It uses ultraviolet light to kill bacteria and viruses.
-You can also make use of the Grayl, which uses pressure to purify your water from pathogens, chemicals and heavy metals.
-Alternatively, use a LifeStraw for filtering chlorine-treated water.
+You can also make use of the Grayl, which uses pressure to purify your water from bacteria, viruses, chemicals and heavy metals.
+Alternatively, use a LifeStraw Go for filtering out bacteria from partially treated water.

 Tip 4: Don’t use the free plastic bottles